Chopping Board

 Of these qualities, the hygienic element may be the most surprising.
 Many people assume (incorrectly!) that wooden boards would be the perfect breeding ground for bacteria; but nothing could be further from the truth.
 In fact, the relatively soft nature of wooden boards means that if a knife does cut into the wood, it does so to a depth at which bacteria cannot reproduce.
 And as a result, so long as you clean it regularly, a wooden chopping board is by some stretch the most hygienic option.

 Hygiene aside, wooden boards also tend to be sturdier and - let’s face it - more beautiful to look at.
-Plus they’re also kind to high-quality kitchen knives.
-Which, seeing as we’re a knife company, is a big tick for us.
+Plus they’re also kinder to high-quality kitchen knives.

 The downside, of course, is that wooden chopping boards tend to command higher prices than other materials.
 But given their quality and durability, we think that’s a price worth paying.